A 10-Step "Best Practices" Guide for Competitive Intelligence Gathering at Medical Conferencesby Murt Abuwala | Apr 10, 2019

 Interacting with Key Stakeholders such as physicians and scientists to solicit their insights on clinical programs and practices.

 The focus of this post is on the scientific talks, sessions, and posters (i.e., data coverage).
-We will cover the HCP interactions and Booth Coverage in other posts.

 STEP 1: DEFINE AND ORGANIZE SEARCH TERMS TO REFLECT YOUR INTERESTS

 Central to implementing CI processes at medical conferences is scope definition.
-This is essentially a set of scientific keywords that reflect the strategic and CI priorities of the company and team.
+This is essentially a set of scientific phrases that reflect the strategic and CI priorities of the company and team.
 This includes the competitive products, pipeline assets that could be competitors in the future, the companies that are developing those assets, KOLs speaking and/or presenting posters, emerging science presentations and the sentiments around them.
 We have found that a good way to organize the thinking and terms is to place them into the following 15 categories.

 Disease Area / Indications